nerdyamigo/learn-go/README.md

 }
 // one return value, number
 func add(a int, b int) int {
-}
+	// this could have been written a bit different since params use the same type (a, b int) }
 // 2 return values number and boolean func power(name string) (int, bool) {